-Students must be a U.S. citizen with financial need enrolled in at least 6 credit hours.
-Need-based employment on campus must be coordinated with other financial aid programs.
-Applicants are issued an award allotment and earnings cannot exceed that amount.
-Work-Study employees must submit a timesheet and are paid twice each month.
-Students are paid minimum wage.
+Students must be a U.S. citizen enrolled in at least 6 credit hours.
+Work-Study employees are paid minimum wage, must submit a timesheet each period, and are paid twice each month.

-If the student is hired, the student is responsible for taking the completed Employee Authorization Form to the Office of Human Resources.
 New employees must provide proof of U.S citizenship or eligibility to work in the U.S. A list of the acceptable documents can be found on the last page of the Employment Verification Form (I-9).
 It is the student’s responsibility to submit the completed employment documents to the Office of Human Resources (HR) PRIOR to beginning a work schedule.

 The amount of the students’ work-study award will dictate the maximum number of hours per week the student is eligible to work.
 Students usually work 10 to 15 hours per week.
 Students may not work more than 20 hours per week while enrolled in classes.
 This policy is intended to protect the academic pursuits of the student.
 The following chart indicates the approximate number of work hours needed in order to earn the amount awarded.
 The amounts are based on minimum wage ($7.25 per hour) for approximately 16 weeks.